 It’s a straightforward recipe that won’t give you any trouble.

 To start with, serve it every day with any recipe.
-Additionally, you can easily make bread sticks, pizza (use this bread instead of pizza dough), and croutons for soups and salads.
+Additionally, you can easily make bread sticks, pizza (use this bread instead of the classic pizza dough), and croutons for soups and salads.
 Perfect for sandwiches as well.

 If you make this recipe, you have to let me know!
 I absolutely love your feedback.
-This is a huge motivation for me and it keeps 30daysofgreekfood’s kitchen alive.
-Bookmark this recipe and leave your rate and comment below, or take a photo with your Mediterranean Tahini Flatbread (Greek lagana) and tag me on Instagram with #30daysofgreekfood and Facebook with @30daysofgreekfood.
+This is a huge motivation for me and keeps 30daysofgreekfood’s kitchen alive.
+Bookmark this recipe and leave your rate and comment below, or take a photo with your Mediterranean Tahini Flatbread and tag me on Instagram with #30daysofgreekfood and Facebook with @30daysofgreekfood.

 Mediterranean Tahini Flatbread